Bourbon Caramel Pecan Pie

 This post might have affiliate links.
 For full details please see my disclosure policy.

 This bourbon caramel pecan pie is by far one of my favorite holiday desserts!
-It has buttery homemade pie crust, homemade bourbon caramel sauce, toasted pecans, and flaky salt.
+It has buttery pie crust, homemade bourbon caramel sauce, toasted pecans, and flaky salt.
 It’s cozy, rich, and delicious with whipped cream or ice cream.
 Definitely one of the best pies I’ve ever made!

 Hello and welcome to my ultimate world of coziness.
 I have officially decorated for Christmas (oops) and invested in 3 new sweaters.
 Sad indie music is everywhere.
 There’s pecan pie!
 It’s total magic.

 Anyways, before I enjoy Thanksgiving with my in-laws and jet off to Curacao for our honeymoon, I just had to share this recipe with you.
-At first, I was just going to make it for the holidays along with my pumpkin custard pie and caramel Dutch apple pie and not even blog it.
+At first, I was just going to make it for the holidays along with my pumpkin custard pie and deep-dish caramel Dutch apple pie and not even blog it.

 But I couldn’t because this pie is absurdly good.
 I started making a version of this recipe back when I was a pastry school student and I’ve been tweaking it ever since.
 But I’ve finally reached pie bliss and you deserve to have it at your holiday celebrations as well.
-So without further ado, here you go friends!

 We all know that I firmly live and die with Team Pie, so it’s hard to find one that truly impresses me.
 This, however, is not an issue with this recipe.
 Omg I think I could eat a slice of this pie every day for the rest of my life.
 It has everything.
 Bourbon.
 Caramel.
 Lots and lots of nuts.
 Flaky, buttery pie crust.
 I can’t!